Dear Prospective Residents and Fellows,

 Point of care ultrasound experience

 Our ultrasound curriculum is continuous throughout the fellowship, providing ongoing learning in point of care ultrasound.
-An annual transthoracic echocardiography “boot camp” with both didactic and hands-on ultrasound learning occurs near the beginning of the academic year.
+An annual transthoracic echocardiography “boot camp” with both didactic and hands-on ultrasound learning occurs at the beginning of the academic year.
 Our faculty are proficient in bedside transthoracic echocardiography and ultrasound in the ICU and this is an integral part of our ICU rotations.
 Fellows perform numerous scans during their training, including focused TTE, lung and pleural ultrasound, abdominal ultrasound, and vascular scans.
 The Cardiac ICU rotation includes a weekly imaging review conference with our cardiologists, offering additional learning in TTE image acquisition and interpretation.

 Benefits of the OSP

 The Oregon Scholars Program is an innovative and exciting way for an anesthesiology resident to become simultaneously confident and proficient in providing both intraoperative and post-operative care to critically ill patients.
 As anesthesiologists, we have a unique knowledge of the physiologic and pathophysiologic changes that occur in surgical patients, equipping us to provide post-operative critical care.
 Familiarity with the challenges of ICU management in a broad range of surgical patients allows us to plan for the post-operative course while taking care of patients in the operating room.
-Each complements and enhances the other so that senior fellows are able to maintain their intraoperative skills while enriching their critical care practice.
+Each complements and enhances the other so that fellows are able to maintain their intraoperative skills while enriching their critical care practice.

 Another benefit of the OSP CCM program is the consistent exposure to critical care didactics over the 48-month course, which builds and reinforces a knowledge base in critical care, ensuring that residents are well prepared prior to starting advanced critical care rotations.